Ucdemir/Ucdemir-Inn_App_Purchase_v2/README.md

 ***Why you adding this?***

-Answer: This dependency can be use both app and library modules (less space)
+Answer: This dependencies can be use on every module your app have..
+So less size, No multidex!